 COACHING: The Frying Pan uses distinctions, thoughtmaps, tools, and processes from Possibility Management to coach participants through shadow lands into new levels of collaboration and community.

-COACHING: The Poop On The Table process navigates through assumptions, unfulfilled expectations, resentments, hidden competing commitments, shadow purposes, self-deceptions, old forgotten decisions, and ancient vows that promote separation and undermine intimacy.
-Successful navigation brings individuals, teams, and whole projects back into love happening.
+The Poop On The Table process navigates through assumptions, unfulfilled expectations, resentments, hidden competing commitments, shadow purposes, self-deceptions, old forgotten decisions, and ancient vows that promote separation and undermine intimacy.

 Checking for RESISTANCE is simple and fast.
 After the decision is presented all the members are asked for a sign of their RESISTANCE to the decision by silently presenting both hands showing somewhere between zero to ten fingers.